roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## The Five Pillars

-The reliable web app pattern is built off of 5 pillars.
+The reliable web app pattern is built off of five pillars.
 Each pillar is a set of patterns that are derived from both the Azure Well-Architected Framework and 12-factor app methodology.

 ![The Five Pillars](./images/the-five-pillars.png)